acemielektron/fddEMU/README.md

 * fddEMU uses raw floppy images (images prepared with dd or rawread) does not require or use a MFM file.
 Converts raw image sectors to MFM on the fly using [ArduinoFDC](https://github.com/dhansel/ArduinoFDC) library.
 * fddEMU supports fixed sector size of 512 bytes, other sector sizes are not supported.
 * Requires a Floppy Drive Controller (FDC) on the PC side to communicate so it probably wont work with an Amiga.
-* To protect screen currently a watchdog timer of 8 seconds is set (which is the longest duration for watchdog).
-Unfortunately mcu (arduino) cant access SD card after this watchdog reset requring removing the sd card, waiting a few seconds, reinserting the card then resetting the mcu.
+* If read data pin (D8) is disconnected or does not have sufficient external pullup fddEMU might hang up while reading data from host, which might cause a static image on screen.
+To protect the screen currently a watchdog timer of 8 seconds is set (which is the longest duration for watchdog timer).
+If mcu (arduino) can't access SD card after reset remove the sd card, wait a few seconds, reinsert the SD card then reset the arduino.
 <br><br>

 **Acknowledgements**